ElcoLuijendijk/beo/readme.md

 ./run-escript -e
 ````

-This will show you three lines that define environment variables that your system needs to be able to find the location of escript.
+This will show you three lines that define environment variables that your system needs to be able to find the location of esys-escript.
 Add these lines to your .bashrc (Ubuntu linux) or profile file in your home directory.
 After adding these lines and logging out and in again, you can start beo by going to the directory where the beo code is located (so not to the escript/bin directory) and start beo.py like any regular python code:

 ````bash
 python beo.py model_parameters/model_parameters.py